whuang8/Flicks/README.md

 The following **additional** features are implemented:

+- [ ] Search bar pops into view on the search button being pressed
-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] User can see upcoming movies using the 'Upcoming' tab
+- [ ] User can watch a specific movie's trailer in its respective detail view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):